University (corporate) records that no longer have administrative value can be transferred to the University Archives for storage.

 Four examples of completed File Transfer Forms

-3. Pack boxes: Organize the records in a sequence that reflects the classification and filing procedures used in your office.
+3. Pack boxes: Use regular file folders – Hanging file folders will not be accepted because box lids do not close properly and will not fit on offsite storage shelves.
+Organize the records in a sequence that reflects the classification and filing procedures used in your office.
 Keep records series together.
 For example:

 - all support staff employee files together

 - all course outlines together (by Semester and then by Course Number).

 For records that will eventually be destroyed, group them in “date closed” order to make retention scheduling and culling easier.